 How to Grow Potatoes

-Potatoes are one of the easiest vegetables to grow and need limited attention during the growing season.
-You can choose from many types of potatoes earlies,( a good choice if you suffer from blight,) main crop, salad potatoes, heritage, even blue potatoes.
-Potatoes are ideal for growing in the veg plot or containers.
 There is detailed planting advice below, but remember the top growth, called Haulm, is frost sensitive.
 This means if you have planted early, or the plants have put on spurge and the foliage is above the soil and bad weather is threatened, you will need to protect the top growth from frost.

-Best tips when growing potatoes:
+Best tips for growing potatoes:

-- Start with good quality seed potatoes
+2. Start with good quality seed potatoes.

-- Always earth up potatoes even when growing in pots.
+3. Always earth up potatoes even when growing in pots.

-- Water well, potatoes need a good amount of rain to grow well and feed regularly.
+5. Water well, potatoes need a good amount of rain to grow well and feed regularly.

-- If you live in a blight prone area, see below, grow the blight resistant varieties of Potato.
+6. If you live in a blight prone area, see below, grow the blight resistant varieties of Potato.

 Chitting Potatoes